URL Encoder & Decoder for Special Characters

 Why URL Encoding Matters

-URLs can only contain a limited set of characters from the ASCII character set.
-When you need to include special characters — spaces, accented letters, symbols, or any non-ASCII text — they must be percent-encoded to ensure the URL is valid and works correctly across all browsers, servers, and APIs.
+URLs can only safely carry a limited set of characters from the ASCII range.
+When you need to include spaces, slashes, semicolons, ampersands, accented letters, emoji, or any other non-ASCII text, those characters must be percent-encoded to keep links valid across browsers, servers, CDNs, and APIs.
+Skip the step and you get broken links, dropped query parameters, 400 errors from API gateways, and tracking tags that silently lose data after the first & or #.

 Encoding Modes Explained